Introducing BenchmarkLlm: A Comprehensive Framework for Benchmarking LLM Agents

 - Attribute Discovery - Reflection-based scanning for automatic registration

-IResultExporterenables pluggable output formats - LLM-as-Judge - Consistent, reproducible quality assessment
+IResultExporterandIContentEvaluatorenable pluggable outputs and evaluators - LLM-as-Judge - Consistent, reproducible quality assessment with specialized evaluators

 Integration with DotNetAgents.Infrastructure